Flpph/NPMenuBar/README.md

 # NPMenuBar

-NPMenuBar is a macOS app built with SwiftUI to show your currently playing song from Spotify (Apple Music later).
+NPMenuBar is a macOS app built with SwiftUI to show your currently playing song from Spotify (Apple Music later) in your menu bar.
 The original app was built by [kmikiy](https://github.com/kmikiy) and the project can be found here: [SpotMenu](https://github.com/kmikiy/SpotMenu).

 ## Help